 Some campers like the option of spending one day at the Tyler Lakes and another at Lake Palestine.
 Lake Palestine is just 15 miles southwest of Tyler.
 It’s another great spot for boating, water skiing, canoeing, and fishing.

 Campers visiting Tyler love the varied hiking options in our area.
 There are trails for every type of outdoor experience.
 For example, The East Texas Arboretum lets you meander through beautiful botanical gardens and over two miles of natural hiking trails.
-The 115-foot suspension bridge joins two trails together, with a view of a restored bog area.
+The 115-foot suspension bridge joins two trails together.
+It offers a view of a restored bog area.
 Hiking history buffs love to enjoy structures like the Wofford House Museum and the Henderson County Veterans Memorial monument as stops along their journey.

 Additionally, another favorite hiking spot is the Mineola Nature Preserve, with many miles of walking, biking, and horseback trails.
 It’s the perfect place to watch nature in progress with frogs, birds, and large butterflies dotting the landscape.